DanceSkyCode/General-Visual-Quality-RL/README.md

 </div>
 </div>

 Overall training framework of PreResIQA-R1 via RL2RS.
-Given an image batch ($\mathcal{I_j}$, $\mathcal{I}_{j+1}$,..., $\mathcal{I}_{j+B})$ with a shared text prompt $\mathcal{P}$, PreResIQA-R1 generates K responses.
+Given an image batch with a shared text prompt, PreResIQA-R1 generates K responses.
 To quickly activate CoT differences and then access generation stability, we introduce the response penalty and fine-grained triplet-response balance reward.
 To jointly enhance the robustness of ranking and score ability, we introduce the preference pairwise-and-triplet score-and-ranking reward for GRPO.

 <div align="center">